Incorporating Brian's proofing edits.

 by leaving those aspects of the JSX compiler out.

-behave the same in our areas of study and well keep things simple
+behave the same in our areas of study and we’ll keep things simple

 by leaving out those aspects of the JSX compiler.